noties/Adapt/README.md

 ```

 There is also `StickyItemDecoration` that allows creating _sticky_ items (aka section items).
-Refer to the sample application and javadoc of the class.
+Refer to the sample application for sample usage.

 ### ListView